marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 ## What's next

-No regrets about learning marketing.
-But it's probably not the best way to know whether I should continue working on SpeedBump.
+No regrets about learning marketing, but it hasn't helped me know whether to continue working on SpeedBump.
+But I've realized I was asking myself the wrong thing.

-For what it's worth, even if that wasn't the case, I'd keep the app as a side project just because it's so fun and useful.
-But maybe a better way to phrase my question
+It should be: "does this make for a good enough business?".
+Even if that wasn't the case, I'd keep SpeedBump as a side project just because it's so fun and useful.
+But my goal after all is to make a living.
+Coming next: how to do that.
+Might take another while.